 The PyTorchVideo developer library currently provides features that can be used for a myriad of video understanding applications.
 The library contains reusable implementations of popular models for video classification, event detection, optical flow, human action localization in video, and self-supervised learning algorithms.

-The PyTorchVideo library provides an environment (accelerator) for hardware deployment of models for fast inference on edge devices, a concept known as Edge AI.
+The PyTorchVideo library provides an environment (accelerator) for the hardware deployment of models for fast inference on edge devices, a concept known as Edge AI.
 With different features, the PyTorchVideo Accelerator provides a complete environment for hardware-aware model design and deployment optimized for fast inference.

 Facebook AI’s PyTorchVideo has a lot of potential in the video understanding domain.
 Some of the core features include:

 - Access to a range of toolkits and standard scripts for video processing, including but not limited to optimal flow extracting, tracking, and decrypting.